 If you require more information like minimum and maximum cooking temperature history, high and low-temperature alarms, and a timer, then the ChefAlarm is your thermometer.

 I like them both and I think it depends on how you operate in the kitchen.
 Do you prefer a simplistic design over one with more buttons and information?
-That’s what you have to decide for yourself.

 I have to admit I was skeptical of the ChefAlarm at first because I was unsure how it set itself apart from the Thermoworks DOT.